-~I was sent a copy in exchange for a review - all opinions are my own~
+~I was sent a copy from the publishers - all opinions are my own~

 I give it - 4/5